 - Nine widgets provides three rows of three columns each.

 If you were ever wondering how they get those gorgeous scrolling pages with all those different bands of layouts, that’s how.
 (You can [aff] check out the demo of this theme here.
-This is a new theme, and it’s absolutely gorgeous.
-It’s become my new, favorite theme.)
+It’s become my new, favorite theme, and I like it so well I’m using it at Anywhereist.)

 #4.
 Widgets Show Menus